cfi2017/timedctl-rs/CONTRIBUTING.md

 ## Release Process

-Releases are managed automatically using go-semantic-release and GitHub Actions.
-When changes are merged to the main branch, the following happens:
+Releases are managed automatically using GoReleaser and GitHub Actions.
+When a new version tag is pushed, the following happens:

 1. Tests and checks are run
-2. If successful, go-semantic-release determines the next version based on commit messages
+2. If successful, GoReleaser builds binaries for multiple platforms
-3. A new release is created with automatically generated release notes
+3. A new release is created with automatically generated release notes based on commits since the last tag
 4. Binary artifacts are built and attached to the release

-The configuration for go-semantic-release is stored in the `.semrelrc` file at the root of the project.
+The configuration for GoReleaser is stored in the `.goreleaser.yaml` file at the root of the project.

 ## Testing